csfeeser/ansible_essentials/roleconversion.md

 - Convert the playbook below into a role
 - Call your newly created role from a second playbook.

+1. First, create a directory for your role to be stored in.

+    `student@bchd:~$` mkdir -p ~/galaxy/roles/`

-1. First, create your new role's directory structure.
+0. First, create your new role's directory structure.

     `student@bchd:~$` `ansible-galaxy init ~/galaxy/roles/challenge`